CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ```

 - Any tags that start with `<x-` indicate we want to use a component.
 We then use the file name (layout) to specify the component we want to use.
 - Anything between the opening and closing `</x-layout>` tags will be passed into `$slot`.
-T
-- We have also added a custom attribute *title* which is used to specify a page title and will be passed to the `$title` variable in the layout file.
+- We have also added a custom attribute _title_ which is used to specify a page title and will be passed to the `$title` variable in the layout file.

-Save the files and test the view still works.
+- Save the files and test the view still works.

 ### Adding the create View